Programmes Throughout East Africa

 In line with our policy to focus on replicating our savings-led programmes, we moved to a ‘post-funding partnership’ with Five Talents Uganda in 2016 and launched a new savings groups programme in the region of Karamoja.

 Karamoja has only recently emerged from decades of conflict and is Uganda’s most deprived region.
 It has the highest percentage of people with no education, the highest rates of infant mortality, and the highest rates of female genital mutilation within the country (UBS & ICF International, 2012).
 Our needs assessments show that 53% of target communities live below the extreme poverty line of $1.90 a day (PPP) and 84% live on less than $2.50 a day (PPP).

 In April last year, our local partner staff began training beneficiaries in small groups.
 Currently, the programme has 400 members and we expect to reach 800 families by the end of 2018.
 Our local partner is the Karamoja Integrated Development Services (KIDS), which is linked with the Anglican Diocese of Karamoja, but (like all of our programmes) is governed by a local board and is legally and financially separate from the local church.
 KIDS has a team of five staff all of whom are experienced community trainers.

 Democratic Republic of Congo

 The need in DRC is huge; the population has lived through the deadliest conflict since 1950 and there are currently 4.5 million internally displaced people.
-Sadly conflict is ongoing in many regions, although Aru itself is currently peaceful and the local communities there are desperate for our combination of literacy, business skills training, savings and loans groups - as shown by the enthusiastic welcome Rachel received when she visited the fledgeling programme earlier this year!
+Sadly conflict is ongoing in many regions, although Aru itself is currently peaceful and the local communities there are desperate for our combination of literacy, business skills training, savings and loans groups - as shown by the enthusiastic welcome our CEO Rachel received when she visited the fledgeling programme earlier this year!